shapeshiftONE/onerepo/es/shapeshift/shapeshift-dao/being-a-fox.md

 ## Un "Foxifesto" de Jon, co-fundador de ShapeShift

-Al lanzarnos hacia el futuro decentralizado ShapeShift, I thought it might be useful to lay out a vision of what it means to be a ShapeShift FOX.
+Al lanzarnos hacia el futuro decentralizado de ShapeShift, yo pienso que será util exponer la visión sobre el significado de ser un ShapeShift FOX.
 ShapeShift has evolved a lot over the past seven plus years, but much of the core founding principles and culture that we have developed over that time has remained consistent.

 Our culture at ShapeShift has been grounded in three core values: we have expected our Foxes to be Kind, Pioneering, and to embody Integrity.